Guides February 14, 2026 10 min read

 What Are Lally Columns?

 Lally columns are vertical steel support posts that transfer the weight of your home’s main beam (and everything above it) down to the foundation floor or footings.
-The name comes from John Lally, who patented the design in the early 1900s.
+The name comes from John Lally, who patented the design in 1898 in Waltham, Massachusetts — motivated by a wave of building collapses and fires in the late 1800s that revealed how inadequate existing structural supports were.

-- Concrete-filled steel columns — the original standard.
-A steel pipe filled with concrete, set on a footing pad.
-These are permanent structural members.
+• Concrete-filled steel columns — the original standard.
+A steel pipe filled with concrete, set on a reinforced footing pad.
+These are permanent structural members that also provide fire resistance — the concrete core continues to carry load even if the steel shell is compromised by heat.

 Signs Your Lally Columns Are Failing